qis/windows/settings.md

 + Timeline
   [ ] Show suggestions occasionally in Timeline
 Shared experiences
-+ Nearby sharing
-  [ ] Nearby sharing lets you send and receive content …
 + Share across devices
   [ ] Let apps on other devices open and message apps on this device … Remote Desktop